 Personally, I don’t like FM synthesis in general.
 However, some versions have Yamaha OPL3 chip on board, but this one has Creative’s own FM chip.
 Yamaha sounds a bit better, in my opinion.
 I’m not saying it’s rubbish, but not as good.

 If you want just FM synthesis for your DOS games, it works perfectly fine in every game I tested.
 But, if you’re looking for a wavetable card, I couldn’t get couple of games working.
 It’s working great in Windows for listening to MIDI files though.

 Output is quite clear, playing CDs, MP3s or some other wave files is pretty much good, not great.
 But it’s not distorted, or otherwise ruined.
-Overall, Sound Blaster 32 is a good sound card for DOS gaming.
+Overall, the Sound Blaster 32 is a good sound card for DOS gaming.
 You can get it for as cheap as 40 dollars or 30 pounds on ebay.
-Some people list it as AWE32, so be careful and check out the exact model.
+Some people list it as the AWE32, so be careful and check out the exact model.